Asma-Prog-Eng/UART_Driver/README.md

 ### Hardware
 - Nucleo STM32 development board (STM32F303x series)
 - Multimeter (optional for debugging)
+- External LED connected to PB7 (Optional , User LED can be used)
+- Bread Board (Optional if  User LED will be used)

 ### Software
 - STM32CubeIDE or compatible toolchain
 - RealTerm

 ## Installation
 1. Clone this repository:
    ```bash